clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Protocols and Servers.md

 * It is worth mentioning that FTP can also be secured using the SSH protocol which is the SFTP protocol.
 * By default this service listens on port 22, just like SSH.

-## Password Attack
+## Password Attacks
-* We discussed network packet captures and MITM attacks as well as how these attacks can be mitigated using TLS and SSH.
-* The third type of attack that we will cover is a password attack.
-* Many protocols require you to authenticate.
+* Many protocols require authentication.
-* Authentication is proving who you claim to be.
+  * This is proving who an identity claims to be.
-* When we are using protocols such as POP3, we should not be given access to the mailbox before verifying our identity.
-* In the POP3 example below, we are identified as the user frank, and the server authenticated us because we provided the correct password.
+* In the POP3 example below the user is identified as the user frank and the server authenticated us because the correct password was provided.
-* In other words, the password is one way to authenticate.
+  * The password is one way to authenticate.
 ```
 telnet 10.10.158.132 110